Early Spring butterflies

 For many of us it’s spotting the first butterflies that mean Spring is really here.
 The 59 species of UK butterflies (including 2 regular migrants) are some of our most attractive insects, but like many other species, their numbers have declined dramatically over the last 50 years perhaps by as much as 50%.
 Major threats include loss of habitat (especially food plants), continuing use of chemicals pesticides, and climate change.
 The earliest species on the wing are normally those that have overwintered in a dormant state as adult butterflies.

-rimstone butterfly, named after an archaic word for sulphur, is one of the first butterflies we see flying in spring.
+The yellow Brimstone butterfly, named after an archaic word for sulphur, is one of the first butterflies we see flying in spring.
 That's because it steals a march on many other species by over-wintering as an adult, often among clusters of ivy leaves where its pale underwings camouflage it superbly.
+The Brimstone has a very long proboscis, so it can reach nectar on flowers which most other UK butterflies cannot, such as runner beans and teasels.
+It has a preference for purple/pink flowers.
+This one is feeding on Buddleia.

 The Peacock is one of our largest and commonest garden butterflies found throughout the British Isles - except in Northern Scotland.
 Its spectacular large eyespots which are thought to have evolved as a protective display to startle or confuse predators, make it one of the easiest to recognise.
 However when the wings are closed it appears almost black providing excellent camouflage when at rest on the bark of a tree.